dsoto/WP19/outline.md

     - The second average is the actual electricity delivered.
     - The difference between these two provides a measure of latent demand.

-- we compare the per capita electricity consumptions to the Indonesia and Papua
-- averages published by ADB/IISD/PLN

 Operation of the generators at an inefficient operating point wastes diesel fuel and drives up operating costs.